Select Page

 As Nathaniel Branden said in The Six Pillars of Self-Esteem: “Self-esteem is the reputation we acquire with ourselves.”
 And reputations are built over time.

-I’m introverted—can I still be confident?
+I’m introverted.
+Can I still be confident?

 What are some habits that help build real confidence?